jmd-dk/concept/concept/docs/tutorial/output_types.rst

 :math:`a = a_{\text{begin}} = 0.02` and :math:`a = 1`.

-Among the new parameters introduced are ``powerspec_select``, in which we have specified that we only want the data files as output, not plots of this data.
+Among the new parameters introduced are ``powerspec_select``, in which we have specified that we only want the data files --- also including the linear theory spectrum --- as output, not plots of this data.